emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 **- maybe add county lines.**
 - maybe offer it all on one page so that the user can select which layers to view
 - maybe add back the number of historic districts by state graph
+- [ ] FIX DESELECTING ISSUE on site!
 - [x] try to do some clustering (but did not like it)

 Street art